Zigmata/ReQuest/README.md

    - MEMBER_DB: The name of the database you want to use for member documents (characters).
    - CONFIG_DB: The name of the database you want to use for bot configs (/admin menu)
    - VERSION: The version of the bot for informational purposes only.
-   - LOAD_EXTENSIONS: String with comma-separated relative paths to extensions in ReQuest/cogs/.
-E.G. `ReQuest.cogs.gm`.
+   - LOAD_EXTENSIONS: String with comma-separated extension names, e.g. `gm`.
+See example below.
    - ALLOWLIST: True if you want to prohibit bot joins to a specific allowlist of guild IDs.
 False if you want to disable the allowlist.
 4. Run bot.py and everything *should* work.